TheKliko/klikos-modloader/readme.md

 <h3>Feedback</h3>

 We are always open to feedback.
-If you have a suggestion, found a bug or just want to share your thoughts, please <a href='https://discord.gg/nEjUwdSP9P'>join the server</a> and let us know.
+If you have a suggestion, found a bug or just want to share your thoughts, please join the server and let us know.

 <h3>Mod sharing</h3>